Translation Errors In The King James Version

 Hebrews 4:8 (Jesus or Joshua?)

 Not many people really do well with Hebrew names in the Bible.
 They are hard.
-Even figuring out what Jesus’ name is has it’s own tricky parts.
+Even figuring out what Jesus’ name is has it’s own complexities.
 Today’s verse is another passage where a name discussion needs to be had.
 That name, once again, is the name of Jesus.
-I previously wrote on what Jesus’ name actually was and how it would have been spoken in the link below.
-Some of today’s post will be in there.
+DOTB previously wrote on what Jesus’ name actually was and how it would have been spoken, which is in the link below.
+Some of today’s post will be in there, also.

 Now, lets look at the verse.